benmarwick/ctv-archaeology/README.md

 Courtenay, L.A., Herranz-Rodrigo, D., González-Aguilera, D. et al. Developments in data science solutions for carnivore tooth pit classification. _Scientific Reports_ 11, 10209 (2021). <https://doi.org/10.1038/s41598-021-89518-4>

+Cortell-Nicolau A, García-Puchol O, Barrera-Cruz M, García-Rivero D (2021).
+The spread of agriculture in Iberia through Approximate Bayesian Computation and Neolithic projectile tools.
+PLoS ONE 16(12): e0261813. doi:10.1371/journal.pone.0261813

 Crema ER, Shoda S (2021).
 A Bayesian approach for fitting and comparing demographic growth models of radiocarbon dates: A case study on the Jomon-Yayoi transition in Kyushu (Japan). _PLOS ONE_ 16(5): e0251695. https://doi.org/10.1371/journal.pone.0251695

 Crema, E. R., and A. Bevan (2020).
 INFERENCE FROM LARGE SETS OF RADIOCARBON DATES: SOFTWARE AND METHODS. _Radiocarbon_ :1–17. https://doi.org/10.1017/RDC.2020.95